NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 ## PointCloudEffectsPlugin

-Plugin that applies point cloud display settings and eye dome lighting to any loaded tile content drawn with a PointCloudMaterial.
-Eye dome lighting renders the points to a depth target first so each point can compare itself against its neighbours as it rasterizes.
+Plugin that applies display settings and eye dome lighting to loaded point content.
+Eye dome lighting renders the points to a depth target first so each point can compare itself against its neighbors as it rasterizes, shading silhouettes and creases.

 All the options below can be adjusted after construction.